10 Contemporary Artists Capture the Iconic Beauty of Venice, Italy

 “Venice al Fresco” by Viktor Shvaiko

-If you are interested in bringing any of these works into your home or want to collect more works from the artists featured in this article, contact our gallery consultants at (800) 521-9654 ext.
+If you are interested in bringing any of these works into your home or want to collect more works from the artists featured in this article, register for our exciting weekly online auction or contact our gallery consultants at (800) 521-9654 ext.
 4 or email@example.com.